robertmatthees/ga-rm.js-Interaction-Tracking-for-Google-Analytics/README.md

 <h2>Custom Options</h2>

-You can switch off the Default Tracking Options :
+You can switch off/on the Default Tracking Options ples set the Minimum Interaction Time from when an Element gets tracked:

 <code>form:0</code> - Default Form Analysis (bool: 0 off / 1 on | default: 1)